Edmonton City Centre Airport: Debate

 In Edmonton's 1992 municipal election, the City of Edmonton held a plebiscite, the Edmonton Municipal Airport Referendum.
 The result of the referendum was that Bylaw No. 10,205, which kept ECCA open to all traffic that the field could legally handle, was approved with a vote of 54%.

 In the 1995 election, a second plebiscite was put forth to the citizens of Edmonton asking if the bylaw should be repealed on the basis of consolidating all scheduled traffic at Edmonton International.
 Determination of whether or not to close the airport was not given as an option.
 77% of voters approved the proposed version, and in June 1996, the consolidation process was finalized.

-In 2010, a group called "Envision Edmonton" organized numerous initiatives to lobby against the City Centre Airport's closure.
-Envision Edmonton, and other critics of the proposal, circulated a petition which garnered over 70,000 signatures, organized protests, and supported pro-airport candidates in Edmonton's 2010 municipal election.
+After city council voted to close the airport in 2009, a group called "Envision Edmonton" organized numerous initiatives to lobby against the City Centre Airport's closure.
+Envision Edmonton, and other critics of the proposal, circulated a petition in 2010 which garnered over 70,000 signatures, organized protests, and supported pro-airport candidates in Edmonton's 2010 municipal election.
 The petition, which would have forced a municipal plebiscite on the fate of the airport, was found to fall below the requirements because less than 10% of Edmontonians signed it, and it was not filed within 60 days of city council's decision to close the airport.
 The petition contained approximately 100,000 signatures when it was filed, but city staff determined that almost 30,000 of them did not belong to eligible electors.

 Closure

 On July 8, 2009, the city council decided on a phased closure of the airport.
 The Alberta Aviation Museum and some non-aviation institutions were to remain, with some land transferred to Northern Alberta Institute of Technology, and the rest converted to a primarily residential development.

-The north–south runway, Runway 16/34, was to be the first runway closed.
+The north–south runway, runway 16/34, was to be the first runway closed.
 The closure was postponed until after the Indy and Airfest events of 2010.
-On August 3, 2010, Runway 16/34 was closed to air traffic with a Notice to Airmen being issued at 3:00 am that morning.
+On August 3, 2010, runway 16/34 was closed to air traffic with a Notice to Airmen being issued at 3:00 am that morning.

-Closure of the remaining runway, Runway 12/30, was announced at an Edmonton City Council meeting on September 26, 2013.
+Closure of the remaining runway, runway 12/30, was announced at an Edmonton City Council meeting on September 26, 2013.
 Licenses for scheduled air service were not renewed.

-On the afternoon of November 30, 2013, the last airplane to leave the airfield was a Cessna 172, owned and piloted by a local.
+On the afternoon of November 30, 2013, the last aircraft to leave the airfield was a Cessna 172, owned and piloted by a local resident.
 Weather prevented a pair of CF-18 fighter jets from performing a touch-and-go landing as the ceremonial last takeoff.
-Shortly afterwards, ERAA placed barricades on Runway 12/30 to prevent access, and markers were placed to clearly signal to pilots that it was closed.
+Shortly afterwards, ERAA placed barricades on runway 12/30 to prevent access, and markers were placed to clearly signal to pilots that it was closed.

 On February 21, 2015, a Pipistrel Virus aircraft C-FCDZ flying over the site of the airport suffered a propeller failure, resulting in an unplanned landing on the airport grounds using the plane's ballistic parachute.